gusfrehse/rust-raytracer/README.md

 # Raytracer in Rust
-Made based on the book [Raytracer in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+Made based on the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)